BA in union talks to suspend around 32,000 staff - source

-British Airways is in talks with its union about a plan to suspend around 32,000 staff in response to the coronavirus pandemic, a person familiar with the situation said.
+British Airways is in talks with its union about a plan to suspend around 32,000 staff so it can survive the coronavirus pandemic, a person familiar with the situation said.

+The British flag carrier has massively reduced flights and warned it will need to slash costs if it is to survive an emergency that has battered the global aviation industry.
+"The deal is not done yet," the source said, adding that the talks were focusing on around 80% of the workforce excluding pilots.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)